nabeelasarwar/decentralized-supply-chain-dapp/README.md

 transparency and accountability in the movement of goods.
 By using a decentralized ledger, every stakeholder can verify the origin, current location, and ownership history of a product without relying on a central authority.
-# Smart Contract Architecture
+## Smart Contract Architecture
 The contract, titled SupplyChain, is built on the Ethereum Virtual Machine (EVM).
 It uses a combination of State Machines (via Enums) and Append-only Logs (via Mappings and Structs).
 Contract address is available in contracts folder under src.
-# Detailed Functionality Overview
+## Detailed Functionality Overview
-1. Administrative & Creation Functions
+### 1. Administrative & Creation Functions
- addProduct(string _name, string _manufacturer): Registers a new physical item on the blockchain.
+=> addProduct(string _name, string _manufacturer): Registers a new physical item on the blockchain.
 Increments the productCount (which acts as the unique ID), initializes a Product struct, and sets the initial state to Manufacturing.
 It also creates the first entry in the productHistory array to establish the "Birth" of the product.
-2 Transactional & State Functions
+### 2 Transactional & State Functions
- updateStage(uint256 _productId, Stage _newStage): Moves the product through its lifecycle.
+=> updateStage(uint256 _productId, Stage _newStage): Moves the product through its lifecycle.
 It validates that the caller is the current owner and ensures that the stage only moves forward (e.g., you cannot move a "Delivered" item back to
-"Manufacturing")
+"Manufacturing").

- transferProduct(uint256 _productId, address _newOwner): Handover of responsibility.
+=> transferProduct(uint256 _productId, address _newOwner): Handover of responsibility.
 Updates the owner field in the mapping.

- updateLocation(uint256 _productId, string _newLocation): Real-time tracking.
+=> updateLocation(uint256 _productId, string _newLocation): Real-time tracking.
 Allows the owner to update the text-based location (e.g., "Suez Canal" or "Warehouse 4").
 It adds this specific location update to the permanent history.
-3 Data Retrieval (Read-Only) Functions
+### 3 Data Retrieval (Read-Only) Functions
  getProduct(uint256 _productId): Returns a snapshot of the current status of a product.
  getProductHistory(uint256 _productId): Returns an array of all updates, showing who changed what and when.
  getAllProductIds(): Returns a list of all product IDs registered in the system.
-#  Frontend Development & UI Technologies
+##  Frontend Development & UI Technologies
-## 1 Framework: React.js
+### 1 Framework: React.js
 React.js was chosen as the primary frontend library for building a dynamic and responsive User Interface (UI).
  Component-Based Architecture: The app is divided into reusable components (e.g.,